josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/📱_institutional_tech_archetypes_uk_state.md

 **Recurring blind spot:**
 - expected to compensate for wider institutional illiteracy
 - treated as clean-up infrastructure rather than collaborative partner
 - exhaustion normalised because competence masks strain

+**Exception to the rule:**
+Will pretend to also not understand why everyone else's mic is off at COBRA, just for the peace and quiet.

 ---

 ## 3. MI5 — The Control-Seeking Pragmatist

 **Archetype:**
 Seeks reassurance through configuration, permissions, and procedural control.

+*"If, and only if, it can be customised to fit current guidelines and threat priorities, will we even consider the pilot."*

 **Typical posture:**
 - mainstream devices with “secure” branding